BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 ::

-  $UserPassword = ConvertTo-SecureString 'Password123!' -AsPlainText -Force</code>
+  $UserPassword = ConvertTo-SecureString 'Password123!' -AsPlainText -Force

 Finally, use Set-DomainUserPassword, optionally specifying $Cred if you are not already running within a process as the user with the password reset privilege